Last reviewed: 2026-04-12

 Kp 2-3: A little restless

 Minor fluctuations.
-The Schumann Resonance might show slightly brighter bands.
+The Schumann Resonance might show slightly brighter bands on the spectrogram.
 Most people won't notice anything.
 Aurora hunters at very high latitudes might see a faint glow.
 About 25% of the time.

 Kp 4: Getting interesting